bcaffo/regmodsbook/manuscript/14_binary.md

 The Baltimore Ravens are an American Football team in the US's National Football League.[^f2] The data contains the wins and losses of the Ravens by the number of points that they scored.
-(In Americal football, the goal is to score more points than your oponent.)
+(In American football, the goal is to score more points than your opponent.)
 It should be clear that there would be a positive relationship between the number of points scored and the probability of winning that particular game.